Adams Bayou and Cow Bayou Watersheds: A Community Project to Protect Aquatic Life and Recreational Uses

 Project Description and Goals

-- Reduce bacteria levels in the bayous to ensure that recreational use is safe.
+- reduce bacteria levels in the bayous to ensure that recreational use is safe, and

-The Sabine River Authority and other stakeholders worked with TCEQ to develop the plan for improving water quality in the project watersheds.
+The Sabine River Authority and other stakeholders worked with TCEQ to develop the plan for improving water quality in the project watershed.

 Get Involved

-The Sabine River Authority, in partnership with TCEQ, coordinates efforts to implement the I-Plan and improve water quality in Adams and Cow bayous.
+In all its projects, TCEQ gathers opinions and information from a variety of people with interest in the watershed.
+The Sabine River Authority , in partnership with TCEQ, coordinates efforts to implement the I-Plan and improve water quality in Adams and Cow bayous.
+Read more about what it means to Participate in TMDL Projects.

 - Year 4 Status, September 2019